neuroinformatics-unit/movement/CONTRIBUTING.md

 [CLI](gin:G-Node/Info/wiki/GIN+CLI+Setup#quickstart) functionalities.

-Currently, the data repository contains sample pose estimation data files stored in the `poses` folder.
+Currently, the data repository contains sample pose estimation data files stored in the `poses` folder, and tracked bounding boxes data files under the `bboxes` folder.
 For some of these files, we also host the associated video file (in the `videos` folder) and/or a single video frame (in the `frames`) folder.
-These can be used to develop and test visualisations, e.g. overlaying pose data on video frames.
+These can be used to develop and test visualisations, e.g. to overlay the data on video frames.
-The `metadata.yaml` file holds metadata for each sample dataset, including information on data provenance as well as the mapping between pose data files and related video/frame files.
+The `metadata.yaml` file holds metadata for each sample dataset, including information on data provenance as well as the mapping between data files and related video/frame files.

 ### Fetching data